 Taxes To Be Paid On Real Estate Transactions in the Philippines

-Just like taxes charged on top of the price tags for products we pluck out of grocery shelves, transactions on real properties in the Philippines do not only involve the property value; there are also several taxes that need to be settled.
+Just like taxes charged on top of the price tags for products we pluck out of grocery shelves, taxes are also imposed on transactions on real properties in the Philippines.

-This should be kept in mind so that every time we negotiate price of say a condo unit or a vacant lot, you not only prepare for the value of the property, but also allocate for taxes payable thereafter.
+This concept should always be kept in mind.
+By doing so, every time we negotiate the price of say a condo unit or a vacant lot, we allocate payment for taxes on top of the property price.

 Let us examine these fees and better understand why we need to pay them.